Firojpaudel/Finetuned_chatbot/README.md

 ---

 ## ⚙️ Model Used
 The chatbot is powered by the `facebook/bart-base` model, fine-tuned for this specific use case.
-You can explore the fine-tuning process in detail through this [notebook implementation](https://github.com/Firojpaudel/GenAI-Chronicles/blob/main/Seq2Seq/BART_generator_finetuning.ipynb). 📓✨
+You can explore the fine-tuning process in detail through this <a href="https://github.com/Firojpaudel/GenAI-Chronicles/blob/main/Seq2Seq/BART_generator_finetuning.ipynb" target="_blank">Notebook implementation</a>. 📒✨

 ---